WallarooLabs/wally/MONOREPO.md

 #### examples/

 Wallaroo example applications in a variety of languages.
-Currently, only the Python and Go API examples are supported.
+Currently, only the Python API examples are supported.

 #### giles/

 TCP utility applications that can stream data over TCP to Wallaroo applications and receive TCP streams from said applications.

-#### go_api/

-Code for writing Wallaroo applications using Go.

 #### lib/